Ice Skating Etiquette infographic created by American Athletic Shoe

 Perhaps you can recall your first shaky moments when you tied on your first ice skates and gingerly stepped out on the ice.
 Falling was probably at the top of the list of hazards you experienced, bruising your hands and backside.

-But a whole encyclopedia of foot and ankle problems are next on the list: blisters, ankle sprains, bunions, hammertoes, stress fractures, plantar fasciitis, Achilles tendonitis, nail trauma, malleolar bursitis, and lace bite can all plague the ice skater.
+But a whole encyclopedia of foot and ankle problems are next on the list: blisters, ankle sprains, bunions, hammertoes, stress fractures, heel pain conditons Achilles tendonitis, nail trauma, malleolar bursitis, and lace bite can all plague the ice skater.

 It turns out that most of these problems are caused by the ice skating boots.
 The quick stops, turns, and jumps also add a lot of force to the feet and ankles making them prone to injury.